directionalpad/AssemblyInfoExtended/README.md

 ### Installation

 A NuGet package is available.
 To install it simply use `Install-Package AssemblyInfoExtended` from the NuGet console.
-In addition you can clone the repository and compile it locally for use in your project or add it as a git submodule to your existing project.
+If you do not wish to use NuGet then you can clone the repository and compile it locally for use in your project or add it as a git submodule to your existing project.

 ### Usage